SOBotics/CopyPastor/README.md

      {"post_id":<postID>,"status":"success"}

-Failure Response
+Failure Response (Error Code 400 Bad Request)

      {"message":<error reason>,"status":"failure"}

 ## GET `/posts/<post_id>`

 A web view of the two posts next to each other.
+Error code 410 for deleted reports and 404 for non available reports.